5 Terrible Reasons You’re Staying In An Unhappy Relationship

 Have you ever wondered why?

-So, here they are, the five things that most often make us stay on even though we feel miserable in our relationship.
+So, here they are, the five things that most often make us stay engaged in a dead-end relationship, even though we feel miserable, alone and perhaps unloved.

 - It’s natural.
 Nobody likes failure.